Back to All Guides

 !

-Age Over 10 Years (Tank) or 20 Years (Tankless)
+Age Over 10 Years (Unit) or 20 Years (Unitless)

 Even well-maintained units approach end of life at these ages.
 Start planning for replacement rather than investing in expensive repairs.